 - PE Ratio does not take balance sheet risk into consideration.
 The fundamental position of the company is not reflected correctly in PE Multiple.

-- Cannot be used when earnings are negative.
+- It cannot be used when earnings are negative.
 For example, Box Inc. You cannot simply find PE Multiple for such unprofitable companies.
 One must use normalized earnings or forward multiples in such cases.

 #18 – How do you value Box?

-Have look at the above Box IPO Financial model with forecasts.
+Have a look at the above Box IPOBox IPOThe analysis of the Box IPO valuation can be done using various methodologies which are Relative Valuation – SaaS Comparable Comps, Comparable Acquisition Analysis, Using Stock-Based Rewards, Valuation cues from Private Equity Funding, Valuation cues from Dropbox Private Equity Funding, and Discounted Cash Flow Approach for Box IPO Valuation.
+Financial model with forecasts.
 What we note is that BOX is making losses not only at the Operating but also at the Net Income Level.
 How do you value such companies that grow fast but are free cash flow negative?

 #19 – Can Terminal Value be Negative?